kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Committed code must compile successfully: A check-in policy.Pull requests must have a Quality Gate status of Passed in SonarCloud: A status policy.
 - [ ] Committed code must compile successfully: A status policy.Pull requests must have a Quality Gate status of Passed in SonarCloud: A build policy.
 - [ ] Committed code must compile successfully: A build policy.Pull requests must have a Quality Gate status of Passed in SonarCloud: A check-in policy.
-- [x] Committed code must compile successfully: A check-in policy.Pull requests must have a Quality Gate status of Passed in SonarCloud: A build policy.
+- [ ] Committed code must compile successfully: A check-in policy.Pull requests must have a Quality Gate status of Passed in SonarCloud: A build policy.

 ### You are deploying a server application that will run on a Server Core installation of Windows Server 2019.
 You create an Azure key vault and a secret.
 You need to use the key vault to secure API secrets for third-party integrations.
 Which three actions should you perform?
 D18912E1457D5D1DDCBD40AB3BF70D5D

 - [ ] Configure RBAC for the key vault.
-- [x] Modify the application to access the key vault.
+- [ ] Modify the application to access the key vault.
-- [x] Configure a Key Vault access policy.
+- [ ] Configure a Key Vault access policy.
-- [ ] Deploy an Azure Desired State Configuration (DSC) extension.Deploy a virtual machine that uses a system-assigned managed identity.
+- [ ] Deploy an Azure Desired State Configuration (DSC) e tension.Deploy a virtual machine that uses a system-assigned managed identity.
-- [x] Deploy a virtual machine that uses a system-assigned managed identity.
+- [ ] Deploy a virtual machine that uses a system-assigned managed identity.

 ### This is a case study.
 Case studies are not timed separately.
-You can use as much exam time as you would like to complete each case.
-However, there may be additional case studies and sections on this exam.
-You must manage your time to ensure that you are able to complete all questions included on this exam in the time provided.
+You can use as much e am time as you would like to complete each case.
+However, there may be additional case studies and sections on this e am.
+You must manage your time to ensure that you are able to complete all questions included on this e am in the time provided.
 To answer the questions included in a case study, you will need to reference information that is provided in the case study.
-Case studies might contain exhibits and other resources that provide more information about the scenario that is described in the case study.
+Case studies might contain e hibits and other resources that provide more information about the scenario that is described in the case study.
 Each question is independent of the other questions in this case study.
 At the end of this case study, a review screen will appear.
-This screen allows you to review your answers and to make changes before you move to the next section of the exam.
+This screen allows you to review your answers and to make changes before you move to the ne t section of the e am.
 After you begin a new section, you cannot return to this section.
-To start the case study To display the first question in this case study, click the Next button.
-Use the buttons in the left pane to explore the content of the case study before you answer the questions.
-Clicking these buttons displays information such as business requirements, existing environment, and problem statements.
+To start the case study To display the first question in this case study, click the Ne t button.
+Use the buttons in the left pane to e plore the content of the case study before you answer the questions.
+Clicking these buttons displays information such as business requirements, e isting environment, and problem statements.
 If the case study has an All Information tab, note that the information displayed is identical to the information displayed on the subsequent tabs.
 When you are ready to answer a question, click the Question button to return to the question.
 Overview General Overview Woodgrove Bank is a financial services company that has a main office in the United Kingdom.
 Technical Requirements and Planned Changes Planned Changes Woodgrove Bank plans to implement the following project management changes: Implement Azure DevOps for project tracking.
 Centralize source code control in private GitHub repositories.
 Implement Azure Pipelines for build pipelines and release pipelines.
 Woodgrove Bank plans to implement the following changes to the identity environment: Deploy an Azure AD tenant named woodgrovebank.com.Sync the Active Directory domain to Azure AD.Configure App1 to use a service principal.Integrate GitHub with Azure AD.
 Woodgrove Bank plans to implement the following changes to the core apps: Migrate App1 to ASP.NET Core.Integrate Azure Pipelines and the third-party build tool used to develop App2.
 Woodgrove Bank plans to implement the following changes to the DevOps environment: Deploy App1 to Azure App Service.
 Implement source control for the DB1 schema.
 Migrate all the source code from TFS1 to GitHub.
 Deploy App2 to an Azure virtual machine named VM1.
 Merge the POC branch into the GitHub default branch.
 Implement an Azure DevOps dashboard for stakeholders to monitor development progress.
 Technical Requirements Woodgrove Bank identifies the following technical requirements: The initial databases for new environments must contain both schema and reference data.
 An Azure Monitor alert for VM1 must be configured to meet the following requirements: The commit history of the POC branch must replace the history of the default branch.
 The Azure DevOps dashboard must display the metrics shown in the following table.
 Access to Azure DevOps must be restricted to specific IP addresses.
 Page load times for App1 must be captured and monitored.
 Administrative effort must be minimized.
 You need to configure the alert for VM1.
 The solution must meet the technical requirements.
 Which two settings should you configure?

 ![Question 535](images/question535.jpg)